rednotion/parallel_esn/README.md

 Rank 0 node doesn't require more than 1 thread.
 4 threads is wasted, 1 thread and 36 tasks might give you a bottleneck.
 18, 2 gives you a balance of having multiple threads in matrix multiplication but not creating a bottle neck.

 ## **Conclusions**
-Discussion about goals achieved, improvements suggested, lessons learnt, future work, interesting insights…
+_Discussion about goals achieved, improvements suggested, lessons learnt, future work, interesting insights…_ Built and got a beta version of a Python package up and running.
+Took some of the more recent and cutting edge research and implemented it in a new domain (asynchronous bayesian optimization with ESN).
+Improvements suggested: enabling GPUs for larger matrices, Sparse matrices, improved documentation, try to clean up the Cython parts (don't use it as a dependency).
+Future work: Explore applying the ESN to other domains.
+Lessons learnt: Hybrid tuning.

 ## **Citations**
 [1] Kawai, Y., Tokuno, T., Park, J., & Asada, M. (2017).
 Echo in a small-world reservoir: Time-series prediction using an economical recurrent neural network.
 2017 Joint IEEE International Conference on Development and Learning and Epigenetic Robotics (ICDL-EpiRob). [doi:10.1109/devlrn.2017.8329797](doi:10.1109/devlrn.2017.8329797)